otaha178/Predicting-the-homes-price/README.md

-# Working on Reuters dataset
+# Working on Boston dataset
+used k-fold as we do have a few training and validation data available